 How does that add complexity to your application over time?
-These effectively become additional services within your microservice architecture.
-And let’s not forget that you’ve still got to put eighty percent of your money and time and effort into running the existing applications you already have, before you get to build anything new.
+These effectively become additional services within your microservices architecture.
+And let’s not forget that you’ve still got to put 80% of your money and time and effort into running the existing applications you already have, before you get to build anything new.

-And so you’ve got to still focus on keeping the lights on and how do I move those existing applications forward into this new era of modern applications?
+And so you’ve got to still focus on keeping the lights on and how to move those existing applications forward into this new era of modern applications.
 Those cannot be left behind.
 In fact, you would mostly want to integrate those into your new applications so you get value out of those investments.

 I’m glad you asked.

-We’re going to provide tools that help you scale your application, whether you’re running ten users, 10 million users, or a hundred million users or more.
+We’re going to provide tools that help you scale your application, whether you’re running 10 users, 10 million users, or 100 million users or more.
 We’re going to help you build applications that scale.
 We’re going to bring intelligence to those applications.

-And when I say intelligence, I don’t mean data, I mean analytics: information that you can use, that’s actionable, that can actually help you automate and have applications be self-managed rather than you manage them.
-And, of course, these tools are all built on the core of open source, which is fundamental to who NGINX is.
+And when I say intelligence, I don’t mean data, I mean analytics: information that you can use, that’s actionable, that can actually help you automate and have applications be self‑managed rather than requiring you to manage them.
+And, of course, these tools are all built on the core of open source, which is fundamental to what NGINX is.

 So this has been our focus, and today is an incredibly exciting day for us here at NGINX.
 It’s the culmination of many years of work across multiple teams within the company, and I’m incredibly proud to be able to announce today the NGINX Application Platform.

 Thank you.
 I know you want to hear more, but I’m going to save that for Owen.
 What I do